 If the Client does not exist on this server, the Client is invalid, or the Registration Access Token used is invalid, the server MUST respond with the HTTP 401 Unauthorized status code.
 If the Client does not have permission to read its record, the server MUST return an HTTP 403 Forbidden.
 Note that for security reasons, to inhibit brute force attacks, endpoints MUST NOT return the HTTP 404 Not Found status code.

 The following is a non-normative example error response:

 HTTP/1.1 401 Unauthorized

 WWW-Authenticate: Bearer error="invalid_token",

 error_description="The access token expired"

-Cache-Control: no-store
+Cache-Control: no-cache, no-store

 Pragma: no-cache